-Daina Pakalna University of Latvia, Riga, Latvia dainap@lanet.lv
+Daina Pakalna University of Latvia, Riga, Latvia dainap@lanet.ly

 The research under the title "Municipal Public Libraries: Value, Trust and Satisfaction with the Services" is implemented in the framework of the project of municipal public libraries "Father's Third Son" co-funded by the Government of Latvia and the Bill & Melinda Gates Foundation (from January till June, 2009 it is carried out by the Institute of Social and Political Researches under the University of Latvia).
 The aim of the research is to evaluate the value of services provided by the public libraries in the broader context - in the level of local community.
-There will be two methods of research used - the opinion survey of the adult population and the focus group interviews with the information ecology mapping.
-The aim of the focus group interviews is to study the type of information actual in the local community, understand the habits of searching for the information among the population, and define the role of the municipal public library.
+There will be two methods of research used - the opinion survey of the adult population and the focus group interviews with the information actual in the local community, understand the habits of searching for the information among the population, and define the role of the municipal public library.